-Motorhome insurance is, in some ways, like a combination of home insurance and car insurance.
-It includes varying levels of cover for contents, and different options like third party only or comprehensive vehicle insurance while you’re on the road.
+Motorhome insurance Australia, a combination of home and car insurance, includes varying levels of cover for contents.

 - Three things you should know about motorhome insurance